edgarbc/RL-navigation/README.md

 ## Assumptions and restrictions

-* Egocentric information * proprioceptive information (angular velocity, motion speed, etc).
+** Egocentric information ** proprioceptive information (angular velocity, motion speed, etc).
 It is used to perform path integration.

-* Allocentric information * GPS-like information (location in the environment).
+** Allocentric information ** GPS-like information (location in the environment).
 It is used as a map.

+_ Add references and a literature review of models of spatial navigation _

 ## Methods
 We have an agent that has an _egocentric_ and an _allocentric_ reference frames that has to navigate in an